Marianne: The First Republic

 Although the image of Marianne did not garner significant attention until 1792, the origins of this "goddess of Liberty" date back to 1775, when Jean-Michel Moreau painted her as a young woman dressed in Roman style clothing with a Phrygian cap atop a pike held in one hand that years later would become a national symbol across France.
-Marianne made her first major appearance in the French spotlight on a medal in July 1789, celebrating the storming of the Bastille and other early events of the Revolution.
+Marianne made her first major appearance in the French spotlight on a medal in July 1789, celebrating the storming of the Bastille and other early events of the French Revolution.
 From this time until September 1792, the image of Marianne was overshadowed by other figures such as Mercury and Minerva.
-It was not until September 1792 when the new Republic sought a new image to represent the State that her popularity began to expand.
+It was not until September 1792 when the First French Republic sought a new image to represent the State that her popularity began to expand.
 Marianne, the female allegory of Liberty, was chosen to represent the new regime of the French Republic, while remaining to symbolise liberty at the same time.

 The imagery of Marianne chosen as the seal of the First French Republic depicted her standing, young and determined.
 It was symbolic of the First Republic itself, a newly created state that had much to prove.
 Marianne is clad in a classical gown.
 In her right hand, she wields the pike of revolution with the Phrygian cap resting on it, which represents the liberation of France.
 Marianne is shown leaning on a fasces, a symbol of authority.
 Although she is standing and holding a pike, this depiction of Marianne is "not exactly aggressive", representing the ideology of the moderate-liberal Girondins in the National Convention as they tried to move away from the "frantic violence of the revolutionary days".